max-mapper/blog/posts/portland-fiber.md

 ## CenturyLink vs Google Fiber

-CenturyLink costs $109 a month and Google Fiber is $70 a month.
+CenturyLink costs $109 a month (for the first year) and Google Fiber is $70 a month.
 Both offer 1000mbps up/1000mpbs down (133MB/s) with no download/upload limits or caps.
 CenturyLink's [ToS states](http://www.centurylink.com/Pages/AboutUs/Legal/InternetServiceManagement/) "Residential 1 Gbps plans are not subject to download limits" and this has been [verified by the Seattle Mayor's office](http://www.reddit.com/r/Seattle/comments/2cooqy/centurylink_plans_to_bring_gigabit_internet_to/cji4gul).
 [Google Fiber's ToS](https://fiber.google.com/legal/network.html) also states they do "not employ volume-based data caps".

+CenturyLink seems to be quite secretive when it comes to disclosing the price after the first 12 months.
+From looking at my first bill it seems their 'standard rate' for gigabit appears to be $153.95, and they give a $44.00 per month discount for the first 12 months of service.
+This information isn't advertised publicly on their website (from what I can tell).

 The only major difference (beyond price) that I can find is that Google Fiber specifically prohibits commercial servers, but CenturyLink does not seem to.